 The number of developed scripts depends on the size of the application.
 As a rule, from 3 to 10 scripts are created.
 Each script contains up to 10 steps describing user actions.

 Сomplex applications require more scripts.
 For example, a portal dedicated to facility building services, including repair works assignment, certificate and allowance creation, and many other functions required more than 20 test scripts written by the a1qa engineers.
-Each of the scripts included from 15 to 20 steps.
+Each of the scripts included 15 to 20 steps.

 Request a free consultation with the a1qa engineers.